Current projects I'm catalyzing

 Howell Conservation fund

-In 2018, I founded the Howell Conservation Fund, a Donor Advised Fund (DAF) managed through Schwab Charitable.
-Its goal is to provide catalytic funding to conservation organizations working on scalable, market-based solutions to environmental issues in oceans and lakes and their surrounding terrestrial environments.
-My approach is grounded in venture philanthropy.
+In 2018, I founded the Howell Conservation Fund as a Donor Advised Fund (DAF).
+The original goal was to provide catalytic funding to conservation organizations working on scalable, market-based solutions to environmental issues, using an approach grounded in venture philanthropy.
+Given successes since the DAF was established, Howell Conservation Fund is now in the process of becoming an independent organization to increase our level of scale and impact on global environmental projects.

 In June 2019, I was part of a multi-disciplinary Expedition that traveled to the world’s most plastic-polluted beach, Henderson Island's East Beach, located in the South Pacific.
 Thanks to my membership in The Explorers Club and the wide-ranging goals we set out to accomplish – from beach cleaning and scientific research to art and multi-media capture of the environments above and below water – the “Henderson Island Plastic Pollution Expedition 2019” was honored as a “Flag Expedition” of The Explorers Club!
 The award of the flag is a significant accomplishment, one achieved by only ~850 members in the history of the 100+ year old organization.